About the Journal

 This journal is an open-access journal that provides immediate, worldwide, barrier-free access to the full text of all published articles without charge readers or their institutions for access.
 Readers have the right to read, download, copy, distribute, print, search, or link to the full texts of all articles in the JPTK.
 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Jurnal Pendidikan Teknologi dan Kejuruan (JPTK) is a journal managed by the Fakultas Teknik dan Kejuruan, Universitas Pendidikan Ganesha (Undiksha).
-The scope of this journal covers the fields of electrical engineering, informatics engineering, vocational (catering, fashion, beauty and tourism), mechanical engineering as well as learning.
+The scope of this journal covers the fields of Education Electrical Engineering, Informatics, Computer Science, Information System, Vocational (Culinary, Fashion, Beauty and Tourism), and Mechanical Engineering.
 This journal is published twice a year ie in January and July.

 STATEMENT OF CONDUCT SCIENTIFIC PERIODICALS